-All correctional agencies, to some extent, struggle to control contraband, an umbrella term referring to anything inmates are prohibited from possessing.
-In general, contraband consists of any item that poses some sort of threat to institutional security, public safety as a whole and inmate health and welfare.
+All correctional agencies, to some extent, struggle to control contraband, an umbrella term referring to anything incarcerated persons are prohibited from possessing.
+In general, contraband consists of any item that poses some sort of threat to institutional security, public safety as a whole and the health and welfare of incarcerated persons.

 Although each agency may define contraband differently, there are four universal constants: contraband can enter an institution through a variety of pathways; is often difficult to detect; fuels the black-market economy within the institution; and ultimately undermines the safety and security of the institution.
 Agencies are increasingly relying on technology to support contraband interdiction efforts.
 To help agencies identify the available technology options, the National Institute of Justice funded A Market Survey on Contraband Detection Technologies.
 Prepared by Johns Hopkins University Applied Physics Laboratory, operators of the National Criminal Justice Technology Research, Test and Evaluation Center, this survey presents information on 103 contraband detection products offered by 33 commercial vendors.

 As long as correctional institutions have existed, there has been contraband.
 Contraband can be a moving target in more ways than one.
 What is considered contraband may vary among correctional agencies and over time.
 Some types of contraband are consistent across jurisdictions (e.g., weapons, tools, drugs, alcohol).
 Some contraband may vary among jurisdictions (e.g., tobacco was sold in institutions for decades but is now considered contraband in the states that have banned smoking).
 Further, societal and technological changes may create new forms of contraband.
 For example, 25 years ago, cellphones were not thought of as a threat to correctional institutions as they are today.
 Although all forms of contraband can, to varying degrees, pose a risk, cellphones and drugs appear to be particularly challenging and growing threats.